glycerine/pebblez/README.md

 pebblez
 =======

-pebblez is using protocol buffers over zeromq.
+The word pebblez, as a [portmanteau](http://en.wikipedia.org/wiki/Portmanteau), means using protocol buffers over zeromq.
 This is a lego technology: snap together two pieces of existing, well-engineered technology.

 See the Golang and R demonstration project here: